tigarcia/guess_that_movie/README.md

 # Guess that Movie!
 #### A practice problem for learning functions in python

 This is designed as a guide to help learn functions in python by writing a fun game (hopefully it's fun!!).
-The readme will have some background on python functions as well as pointers to coding problems to practice python.
+The readme starts out with the description of the movie guessing game.
+After the details about the guessing game, there is more information on what python functions are if you need a refresher.
+Lastly, there are additional resources to help you learn.

 ## Movie Guessing Game